-- Deliver a coherent, stable and predictable tax regime with a clear roadmap for tax policy over the next parliament, giving businesses and international investors a clear view of the tax implications for investments in the UK. - Initiate and publish the promised review of VAT treatment for financial services, including an assessment of the impact of the VAT regime on the UK's international competitiveness.
+- Deliver a coherent, stable and predictable tax regime with a clear roadmap for tax policy, giving businesses and international investors a clear view of the tax implications for investments in the UK. - Initiate and publish the promised review of VAT treatment for financial services, including an assessment of the impact of the VAT regime on the UK's international competitiveness.